Conscious and Unconscious Regression

 Posted Sep 11, 2014

 Since regression is a common phenomenon that occurs most often under stress, we all do it constantly, yet most of it is unconscious.
-When an executive feels stuck on a problem they regress to infant behavior sucking and chewing their pen down to the cartridge.
+When an executive feels stuck on a problem they might regress to infant behavior, sucking and chewing their pen down to the cartridge.
 When a spouse feels neglected they regress by throwing a tantrum and threatening to take something away.
-A new college student misses home and regresses by cuddling with their child hood Teddy Bear.
+A new college student misses home and regresses by cuddling with their childhood Teddy Bear.

 Helping clients and myself regress and go back in time through breath, body and movement awareness has surfaced material that has enabled us to understand the source of our behaviors, and the opportunity to have a do-over, get things off of our chest and change negative behaviors.

-If there’s some pattern or behavior you want to change, I recommend regressing back to the original moment and have your self a do-over.
+If there’s some pattern or behavior you want to change, I recommend returning to the original, related moment and having yourself a do-over.
 Say what you didn’t get to say.
 Move the way you wanted to but couldn’t as a child.
-Breathe deeply since most likely when a past traumatic moment happened, you held your breath.
+Breathe deeply, since most likely when a past traumatic moment happened, you held your breath.